SLR: Automated Synthesis for Scalable Logical Reasoning: LLMs Can’t Do Induction at Scale

 \section{LLMs Can’t Do Induction at Scale}

-We evaluate and train LLMs on \benchmark, assessing reasoning, syntactic correctness, and computational efficiency across four difficulty levels: \textit{basic}, \textit{easy}, \textit{medium}, and \textit{hard}.
+We benchmark and train LLMs on \benchmark, assessing reasoning, syntactic correctness, and computational efficiency across the four difficulty tiers: \textit{basic}, \textit{easy}, \textit{medium}, and \textit{hard}.
 Our analysis highlights key trends, common failure modes, and the effectiveness of curriculum-based logic-tuning.

-\paragraph{Training Setup.} We investigate how LLMs benefit from curriculum training on \benchmark with SFT (for more details see App.
-Sec.~\ref{sec:training_details}).
+\textbf{Training Setup.} We investigate how LLMs benefit from curriculum training on \benchmark with SFT (for more details see App.~Sec.~\ref{sec:training_details}).
 To prevent data leakage, we ensure that no prompts or rules from the test set are included in the training set.

-\paragraph{Evaluation Setup.} All models are evaluated in a zero-shot setting using \benchmark prompts, with a single attempt per task (pass@1).
-We report the following metrics:

-(i)~\textit{Logical Reasoning Level (LRL):} The cumulative model score over all curriculum levels $L$, where $\#\text{solved}_{\ell}$ and $\#\text{tasks}_{\ell}$ denote the number of solved and total tasks at level $\ell$, respectively: